Enferlain/kuro_ui/PROGRESS_LOG.md

 ## Entry: November 21, 2025

 ### Summary
-Successfully migrated the "Kuro Trainer" frontend from a Vite/React application to a Next.js 14 application, while fully restoring the original premium "Islands" UI design and implementing requested enhancements.
+Successfully migrated the "Kuro Trainer" frontend from a Vite/React application to a Next.js 14 application, while fully restoring the original premium "Nodes" UI design and implementing requested enhancements.

 ### Key Achievements